Sudanese nomadic conflicts: June

 The 2009 Sobat River ambush was a battle between Jikany Nuer tribesmen and the Sudanese People's Liberation Army (SPLA) which was escorting a United Nations (UN) aid convoy on 12 June 2009.

 August

 Early morning on 2 August 2009, more than 180 members of the Lou Nuer community were killed, over 30 injured, and many reported missing in a "well-coordinated and planned" attack allegedly carried out by Murle fighters while the victims were fishing for food.
-Eleven SPLA soldiers assigned to protect the civilians were also killed.
+Eleven SPLA soldiers assigned to protect civilians were also killed.
 The victims had been fishing due to severe food shortages following the June attacks on aid barges delivering supplies to the area.
 During the assault, some people were pursued toward a river and several bodies became entangled in fishing nets.
 Most of the dead were women and children, with reports that entire families had been "wiped out."
 The death toll was expected to rise.